diegozea/MIToS.jl/docs/src/Information.md

 !!! note
     `ContingencyTable` can be used for storing probabilities or counts.
-The wrapper types `Probabilities` and `Counts` are mainly intended to dispatch in methods that need to know if the matrix has probabilities or counts, e.g. `shannon_entropy`.
-In general, the use of `ContingencyTable` is recommended over the use of `Probabilities` and `Counts`.
+The wrapper types `Probabilities` and `Frequencies` are mainly intended to dispatch in methods that need to know if the matrix has probabilities or counts, e.g. `shannon_entropy`.
+In general, the use of `ContingencyTable` is recommended over the use of `Probabilities` and `Frequencies`.

 In this way, a matrix for storing pairwise probabilities of residues (without gaps) can be initialized using: